fedspendingtransparency/usaspending-api/data_changes.md

 # Changes to Imported Data

 We load data from two primary sources:

 1. The current production [USAspending website](https://www.usaspending.gov) (aka, _legacy USAspending_).
 This provides us with historic data about contract and financial assistance spending.
 2. The [DATA Broker](https://broker.usaspending.gov), which provides us with agency DATA Act submissions.

 Generally, data will be imported as-is.
 Below are the exceptions to that rule.

+## Geographic Information

+Making sure our location-related fields are as robust and accurate as possible powers the geographic filters used by our website and API.

-## State Code and Foreign Province
+### State Code and Foreign Province

 **Data Source:** DATA Broker
 **Code:** `submissions/management/commands/load_submission.py`

 When loading information from the DATA Act broker, if the data has a state code but does not have a country code of `USA`, we load the state code as a foreign province.

-## Geographic Information

-Making sure our location-related fields are as robust and accurate as possible powers the geographic filters used by our website and API.

 ### State, County, and City